-Amazingly, seasoned professionals expect career services to match them with their soul-satisfying work within a few hours.
-These tips come from my ebook, Your Twenty-One Day Extreme Career Makeover.
+Yet over the years, I’ve met many seasoned professionals who expect career services to match them with their soul-satisfying work within a few hours.

 Outside your comfort zone

 When you are undergoing a career change, you step out of your comfort zone.
 By definition, a comfort zone is, well, comfortable.
 Once you felt in control of a high-powered career.
 Now you have neither control nor career.
 It’s frustrating and scary.

 When you break up a relationship, you also step outside a comfort zone.The more you had, the more you feel you have lost.
 You wonder if you will find another partner.
 Dating is scary and frustrating, and you don’t know the rules, especially if you haven’t done it awhile.

 Most modern professionals wouldn’t dream of consulting a matchmaker to find a new mate.
 They wouldn’t expect to get a list of their five ideal mates, chosen from a few thousand possibilities.
 They realize they need time for grief and self-discovery.

 Faced with a career change, the same people head for counselors, seeking instant answers and easy fixes.

 “I want to know that I’ve made the right decision,” people tell me.
 “And I want to get answers now.”

 Sophisticates who scoff at match-making eagerly sign up for aptitude tests.
 I can’t speak for match-making, but every day I talk to people who are frustrated with the results of their expensive vocational tests.

 If you’re an adult with significant work experience, these tests typically show you are very well suited to your own occupation.
 That’s like saying your soulmate will strongly resemble the spouse you just left.